OxfamInternational/davos-widget/docs/03-how-to/countries/integrations/integrate-into-html.md

-# How to integrate into a Wagtail site
+# How to integrate into HTML

-This will likely need input from Theo from Torchbox as part of the Oxfam GB integration, but we would hope this wouldn't be overly complicated.

 Note that you can use index.html as a working example.

 1. Download this repo from GitHub
-2. Copy across the below files to your public assets directory (note down locations incase you need to update with future improvements)
+2. Copy across the below files to an `<assets>/davos/` directory (note down the locations incase you need to update with future improvements)
     1. `davos-widget-cta.json`
     2. `davos-widget.json`
     3. `davos-widget.css`
     4. `davos-widget.js`
-3. Modify the `davos-widget-cta.json` to use your required cta links.
+4. Modify the `davos-widget-cta.json` to use your required cta links.
-4. Add `<link rel="stylesheet" href="davos-widget.css">` to your site
+5. Add `<link rel="stylesheet" href="davos-widget.css">` to your site
-5. Add the below js so it is loaded in the foot of the body
+6. Add the below js so it is loaded in the foot of the body

   ```javascript
     <!-- The js must go at bottom of the page so it can access the DOM -->